Newtro culture

 Newtro is an amalgamation of trends of the modern and retro eras (namely, the 1980s and 1990s) in all fields of life, such as fashion, music, movies, beverages, food, architecture, electronics, etc. Newtro is not only a nostalgic pass-time aimed for middle aged but also a source of entertainment for the younger generation.
 This aspect is very different from the standard retro (which is simply recreating the objects from the past).
-Newtro is presented by modern sense (i.e interpretation, not representation).
+Newtro is presented by modern sense (i.e. interpretation, not representation).

 This culture rose to popularity in South Korea in the year 2019, and is still popular today.

 Popularization

 With the shifting South Korean demographic turning to comprise mostly of 30- to 50-year-old individuals, media and marketing cater to the audience of this age group by making more TV shows with the Newtro concept.
 Companies are also reintroducing snacks and beverages with old packaging design, clothing, and past trends.

-Period dramas set in 19th-century, like Mr.Sunshine, Reply 1997, Reply 1994, and Reply 1988 have all influenced the rise of Newtro.
+Period dramas set in 19th and 20th centuries, like Mr.Sunshine, Reply 1997, Reply 1994, and Reply 1988 have all influenced the rise of Newtro.
 These dramas often use historical names, such as Hanseong, the original name of the capital city of South Korea, Seoul.
 These dramas often show the late 1980s or 1990s Korean time period to viewers.
 These dramas are highly popular among domestic and international audiences.
-Youtube opened opportunities to view past programs more easily, rather than waiting for reruns.
+YouTube opened opportunities to view past programs more easily, rather than waiting for reruns.
 This increased the viewership for TV programs which were popular in 1990s and 2000s.
 Family sitcoms like "Unstoppable High Kicks", musical programs, such as "Inkigayo", and more are the highlights of Newtro on YouTube.
 Social media has also been an influence.
 Posting photographs and trending hashtags on social media apps such as Instagram attracted more visitors to Newtro themed cafes and streets, and increased the consumption of Newtro products.

 These television shows, snacks and drinks, and designs awakened nostalgia for Koreans belonging to that era, and provided a new experience for the present youth generation.

 Newtro, in turn, became a bridge between the older and younger generations.
 Foods or snacks of the older generations became available for the younger generations, and these retro-style foods, as well as media, became a conversation starter between the generations, thus, reducing the generation gap.
 It is a way to create inter-generational rapport and generational integration beyond the curiosity of the memory consumption of the older generations and the retro of the young generation.

 Expert Lee Jun-young, Prof. of Consumer Economics, Sangmyung University believes Newtro is very popular in South Korea since there are no limit to new content relating to Newtro.
 As such, Newtro products meet demand and are likely to continue to evolve and last far longer than other trends.

 Rising social, economic and health issues, falling human happiness index, and strong nostalgic feelings in the fast-paced Korean society are increasing the craving for an era that was devoid of such concerns, thus also giving rise to Newtro culture.